 2. Protect the position of remaining teeth

-Your remaining teeth will eventually start to move if gaps are not replaced with one form of a dental prosthesis or another.
+Gaps between teeth will eventually cause teeth to move if left untreated with one form of a dental prosthesis or another.
 Your teeth will begin to drift out of alignment toward the empty space, causing discomfort in your bite, and making chewing painful.
 As they move, teeth may also become loose, causing further irritation and a higher risk of losing additional teeth.
 When you replace the missing tooth, your remaining teeth will stay solidly in place.

 3. Ensure Healthy Chewing Function

-A dental prosthesis allows you to chew normally and without pain or discomfort.
-All prostheses should be cared for to extend the life of the prosthesis.
+A dental prosthesis allows you to chew normally and without pain or discomfort, therefore, you should care for all prostheses to extend their life.
 Your dentist will explain to you how to care for your particular prosthesis as each type of prosthesis is different.
 For example, some dentures need to be removed at night to soak in a solution that cleans them and prevents bacteria build-up.
 Dental implants on the other hand remain in your mouth and are cleaned by brushing twice a day with a soft-bristle toothbrush and floss.

 4. Keep Speech and Pronunciation Intact

 Certain sounds in our speech are shaped with the tip and edges of the tongue against the teeth.
 When air is allowed to pass through a gap in the teeth, those sounds come across as slurred or strange.
 Replacing missing teeth with a dental prosthesis can help with the pronunciation of certain sounds of words that would be difficult if teeth were missing.

 5. A Dental Prosthesis Can Prevent Bone Loss